Bleala/Vdirsyncer-DOCKERIZED/README.md

 You have to mount a local folder containing the *config* file.
 [How to config](http://vdirsyncer.pimutils.org/en/stable/tutorial.html "Vdirsyncer configuration")

-In the mounted folder you will also find a *config.example* which i copied inside the container for a quick reference.
+In the mounted folder you will also find a *config.example* which I copied inside the container for a quick reference.

 The configuration file name is just **config**.
 Write everything in *.ini* style, like it is shown in the docs and in my *config.example*!